Susukino neon-lit intersection in Sapporo at night

 The birthplace of miso ramen, this narrow alley is packed with tiny shops serving up steaming bowls of richly flavored noodles.
 It’s a must-visit for ramen enthusiasts and a comforting stop during chilly nights in Sapporo.

-Kozara Chuka no Wine Bar Yuron
+Kozara Chuka no Wine Bar Yuron stylish counter and wine bottles

 02.Kozara Chuka no Wine Bar Yuron